faye-romero/FSJ-genome/README.md

 Scripts for *de novo* genome assembly of the Florida Scrub-Jay (*Aphelocoma coerulescens*) genome.

 Find the genome assembly under NCBI accession GCA_041296385.1 (UR_Acoe_1.0).
 Raw sequence reads are available on NCBI under BioProjects PRJNA1076903 and PRJNA1097984.
-The genome annotation, repeat library and repeat annotation, sex-specific linkage map, and per-chromosome read depth data (inputs for many of these scripts) are available on Figshare at figshare.com/projects/Florida_Scrub-Jay_genome_assembly/220939.
+The genome annotation, repeat library and repeat annotation, sex-specific linkage map, and per-chromosome read depth data (inputs for many of these scripts) are available on Figshare at figshare(.)com/projects/Florida_Scrub-Jay_genome_assembly/220939.

 If you use any data associated with this project, please cite:

-Faye G. Romero, Felix E.G. Beaudry, Eyvind Hovmand Warner, Tram N. Nguyen, John W. Fitzpatrick, Nancy Chen. **A new high-quality genome assembly and annotation for the threatened Florida Scrub-Jay** (*Aphelocoma coerulescens*). *bioRxiv* 2024.04.05.588142; doi: https(:)//doi(.)org/10.1101/2024.04.05.588142.
+Faye G. Romero, Felix E.G. Beaudry, Eyvind Hovmand Warner, Tram N. Nguyen, John W. Fitzpatrick, Nancy Chen. **A new high-quality genome assembly and annotation for the threatened Florida Scrub-Jay** (*Aphelocoma coerulescens*). *bioRxiv* 2024.04.05.588142.
+DOI: 10.1101/2024.04.05.588142.

 ---